 Enquiries and assistance

-A reminder to all residents, groups and organisations in the Town, that the Community Development Officer is available to help you identify funding opportunities and submit an application to funding bodies should you require.
+Our Community Development Officer can help residents, groups and organisations in Mosman Park identify funding opportunities and submit an application to funding bodies (if needed).
 Call ahead to make an appointment to discuss your project today.

 Telephone: 9383 6600